Management plan compartment 13

-Area to the south of the easten cattle grid
+Compartment 13 Area to the south of the eastern cattle grid

 The compartment covers an area that once contained airbase buildings, since removed during the renovation.
 Some of the land was re-landscaped.
 There are some established small plantations containing mixed broadleaved and conifer species.
-Non-native Italian alder, seeding vigorously from the planatations, has come to dominate some of the grassland areas.
+Non-native Italian alder, seeding vigorously from the planatations, is invading some of the grassland areas, and also bare gravel areas in the adjacent compartment 18.
 As well as woodlands, the compartment has two ephemeral ponds, areas of neutral grassland, and quite large stands of gorse particularly along the road edge.
-Heather cuttings spread during 2003 have not achieved any notable result and these areas are now predominantly neutral grassland.
-The steep, south facing bank has patches suitable for hunting and burrowing invertebrates.
+Heather cuttings spread on bare gravels during 2003 have not achieved any notable result and these areas are now predominantly neutral grassland.
+The steep, south facing bank over the larger pond has patches suitable for hunting and burrowing invertebrates.
 Common spotted orchids occur in the grassland.

 BAP habitats